 Utilising all available space and seeing open and public spaces through a ‘food lens’ has been the driver for firstly Incredible Edible Todmorden in the UK , and in the past few years the emergence in Bendigo of Incredible Edible Bendigo.
 What’s not to like about getting enthused about growing food anywhere that’s possible?

 My 2015 10 ideas for a more Edible Bendigo commenced with Vision – supporting the Bendigo Regional Food Alliance to assist with the development of local food and urban agriculture policies and also included Advocacy – for projects such as Council provision of citrus trees on nature strips and community orchards.

-Once guidelines are established that address issues such as: securing a suitable and safe site, securing neighbourhood support and gaining a permit, you can start to consider the following: making sure you know what infrastructure exists near the site (such as underground sewer and power lines); potential for contaminated soil, necessitating bringing in compost and soil; height of plantings so as not to obstruct site lines for pedestrians, cyclists and motorists; an to inform yourself about potential hazardous materials such as garden stakes, avoidance of chemical use that may get into storm water drains and of course how you will water it and shade it from harsh heat.
+Once guidelines are established that address issues such as: securing a suitable and safe site, thinking of storage options like the best metal sheds for storing any tools used, securing neighbourhood support and gaining a permit, you can start to consider the following: making sure you know what infrastructure exists near the site (such as underground sewer and power lines); potential for contaminated soil, necessitating bringing in compost and soil; height of plantings and building of custom sheds so as not to obstruct site lines for pedestrians, cyclists and motorists; and to inform yourself about potential hazardous materials such as garden stakes, avoidance of chemical use that may get into storm water drains and of course how you will water it and shade it from harsh heat.
 Yet none of these should be a deterrent.
 I don’t share people’s concerns about kangaroos eating nature strip produce as we have roos in our veggie garden frequently and it seems they prefer the grass.